 - Preferably, let us know beforehand.
-This way we can inform you when is the best time to go and/or we can provide you with any follow up information you may need. - You don't need to provide a reason, but keep in mind your commitment to the space and your respect for other group members. - Try not to make it a regular thing.
+This way we can inform you when is the best time to go and/or we can provide you with any follow up information you may need. - Keep in mind your commitment to the space and your respect for other group members. - Try not to make it a regular thing.